 If you’ve got left-overs, just heat them up in the microwave for about 25 seconds and you’ll be good to go!
 Enjoy! 🙂

-FOR OTHER SAFFRON RECIPES, CHECK OUT MY OTHER POSTS –
+FOR OTHER SAFFRON RECIPES, TRY MY OTHER POSTS –

-OR IF YOU’RE LOOKING FOR MORE CHRISTMAS RECIPES, TRY THESE POSTS –
+OR IF YOU’RE LOOKING FOR MORE CHRISTMAS RECIPES, YOU MIGHT LIKE THESE –

 VIDEO ON HOW TO MAKE SWEDISH SAFFRON BUNS